Extensions of temporary residence permits

 You have to apply for an extension before your temporary residence permit expires.
 You can make your application from two months before your temporary residence permit expires.

-To apply online, you will need a personal code.
-The code will be sent to you in a letter from the Swedish Migration Agency two months before your residence permit expires.
+Applications for an extension to your residence permit have to be made on the Migration Agency's website.
+In order to apply for an extension on the website you need a personal code.
+The code will be sent to you in a letter from the Migration Agency two months before your residence permit expires.

 If you don't apply for an extension on time

 If you don't apply for an extension of your temporary residence permit before it expires, you will not be allowed to work while you wait for a decision.
 You also risk losing certain benefits, including your introduction benefit, student grant and parental allowance.

 If you are studying at the upper secondary level